spatie/form-backend-validation/README.md

 // Set the values which should be used when calling reset() form.setInitialValues();

-// Populate a form after its instantiation, the populated fields won't override the initial fields
+// Populate a form after its instantiation, the populated fields will override the initial fields
 // Fields not present at instantiation will not be populated const form = new Form({
     field1: '',